atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 ![Private residence elevator.
 Notes: General (§409.1) - Automatic operation; Compliance with the referenced ASME A17.1 standard.
-Call Buttons (§409.2) - Compliant as operable parts, including reach range and clear floor space, and ¾" min. in smallest dimension.
-Elevator Doors (§409.3) - Car and hoistway doors/gates must be power operated and meet the ANSI/BHMA standard for low-energy doors and other applicable provisions for doors in §404 (compliance with maneuvering clearance on push side of doors not required); Manual-open, self-close doors/gates permitted for cars with more than 1 opening; Required location on narrow end of car; Must remain open for 20 seconds min.
-Elevator Cars (§409.4): Inside dimensions: 36" min. by 48" min.; Compliant floor surfaces; 1½" max. clearance between platform and edge of landing sill (later editions of the ASME A17.1 specify 1¼" max); Automatic leveling with floor landing within ½" tolerance under rated to 0 loading conditions; 5 ft candles min. at platform, controls, threshold, and landing sill; Car controls must be raised or flush button, ¾" min. in smallest dimension, comply as operable parts, and be located within accessible reach range on side wall 12" min. from any adjacent wall; Telephone and emergency signal two-way communication device required in car with compliant operable parts, including hardware of closed compartment if provided;
+Call Buttons (§409.2) - Compliant as operable parts, including reach range and clear floor space, and ¾" minimum in smallest dimension.
+Elevator Doors (§409.3) - Car and hoistway doors/gates must be power operated and meet the ANSI/BHMA standard for low-energy doors and other applicable provisions for doors in §404 (compliance with maneuvering clearance on push side of doors not required); Manual-open, self-close doors/gates permitted for cars with more than 1 opening; Required location on narrow end of car; Must remain open for 20 seconds minimum.
+Elevator Cars (§409.4): Inside dimensions: 36 inches minimum by 48 inches minimum; Compliant floor surfaces; 1½ inches maximum clearance between platform and edge of landing sill (later editions of the ASME A17.1 specify 1¼ inches maximum); Automatic leveling with floor landing within ½ inch tolerance under rated to 0 loading conditions; 5 ft candles minimum at platform, controls, threshold, and landing sill; Car controls must be raised or flush button, ¾" minimum in smallest dimension, comply as operable parts, and be located within accessible reach range on side wall 12 inches minimum from any adjacent wall; Telephone and emergency signal two-way communication device required in car with compliant operable parts, including hardware of closed compartment if provided;
-telephone cord must be 29" long min.
+telephone cord must be 29 inches long minimum
 ]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl17.jpg){: .img-large}

 ### Platform Lifts

 #### Where Platform Lifts are Permitted